ceilfors/ceilfors.github.io/_drafts/chef-cookbook-continuous-delivery.md

     ```

     [knife spork](https://github.com/jonlives/knife-spork) is used here to bump
     our cookbook patch version on every build.
+It is important that you
+    bump your cookbook version before updating the cookbook dependencies in Berksfile.lock
+    because the Berksfile.lock will also contain your cookbook version that have just bumped
+    in this step.

 - Update cookbook dependencies